 May contain errors — check source documents for definitive information.

-The bill had its first reading in the Commons in October 2024 and is now at its second reading in the Commons (scheduled for 17 April 2026).
+The bill has completed its first reading and is now at the 2nd reading in the House of Commons.

 Generated 21 February 2026